Theoretical and applied ecology

 Coordinator : Estelle Pitard

-One case study is the study of the spatiotemporal dynamics of seagrass growing in coastal lagoons, in particular in the Bagnas reserve near Agde (Menu et al 2021, and thesis by Adam Bernard 2021-2024 codirected by François Munoz fromLiphy in Grenoble).
+We have taken as a case study the spatiotemporal dynamics of seagrass growing in coastal lagoons, in particular in the Bagnas reserve near Agde (Menu et al 2021, and Adam Bernard thesis 2021-2024).

 This work is based on the analysis of satellite images (Sentinel 2) and their classification to track the seagrass occupancy by means of machine learning algorithms.
-This can be done over several years thanks to the temporal frequency of the satelliute data (at best every 5 days).
-Moreover, environmental parameters (such as temperature, salinity, depth, dry events,..) are measured frequently, which allowed us to understand the correlations between those parameters and the seagrass occupancy, as well as its resilience to changes.
+This can be done over several years thanks to the temporal frequency of the satellite data.
+In addition, monitoring environmental parameters (temperature, salinity, depth, dry periods, etc.) has enabled us to understand the correlations between these parameters, seagrass coverage, and its resilience to change.